RinMinase/RinMinase/README.md

 🌱 As of the moment, I'm currently learning on both using Vite compiler in JavaScript.
 I'm also learning in using PreactJS (a leaner ReactJS) to create a faster web application.

 🎨 On my free time I enjoy learning any programming language, concepts, technologies (or anything actually) that piques my interest.
 I also learn on different ways on how to reorganize code, various design patterns and much, much more.
+Lastly, I also love and enjoy travelling, photography and PC building.

 📜 Certifications: